-Contracted third party labour for construction and development projects can represent a high risk as many basic labouring jobs do not require formal qualifications, the workforce may be paid lower wages than more highly skilled construction jobs and may be temporary or casual in nature.
-This type of workforce can represent a high risk for modern slavery exploitation as they can be released at any time and replaced at will, discouraging grievances over employment, working conditions or the safety of working environments from being raised.
+Contracted third party labour for construction and development projects can represent a high risk-many basic labouring jobs do not require formal qualifications; the workforce may be paid lower wages than more highly skilled construction jobs and the work may be temporary or casual in nature.

+This type of workforce can represent a high risk for modern slavery exploitation as people can be released at any time and replaced at will, which could discourage grievances over employment, working conditions, or the safety of working environments from being raised.